-Birman Cat breed information Breed Profile
+Birman Cat Breed Profile

-Birman Cat breed information Breed Profile
+Birman Cat Breed Profile

 With beautiful silky fur, inquisitive blue eyes and of course those pure white paws and big bushy tail, the Birman is one of the most eye-catching of cat breeds, and certainly one of the most loving, which has led many to put them on a pedestal as the perfect pet.